RLX Technology Inc. (RLX): Don't disregard this ominous signal

-RLX Technology Inc. (RLX) is priced at $2.46 after the most recent trading session.
-At the very opening of the session, the stock price was $2.27 and reached a high price of $2.35, prior to closing the session it reached the value of $2.30.
-The stock touched a low price of $2.23.Recently in News on November 23, 2022, RLX Technology Upgraded to ‘A’ by MSCI ESG Rating, Ahead of Its Global Peers.
+For the readers interested in the stock health of RLX Technology Inc. (RLX).
+It is currently valued at $2.55.
+When the transactions were called off in the previous session, Stock hit the highs of $2.74, after setting-off with the price of $2.73.
+Company’s stock value dipped to $2.49 during the trading on the day.
+When the trading was stopped its value was $2.66.Recently in News on November 23, 2022, RLX Technology Upgraded to ‘A’ by MSCI ESG Rating, Ahead of Its Global Peers.
 RLX Technology (NYSE: RLX), known for its RELX-branded e-vapor products, announced today that it has been upgrated to ‘A’ by MSCI ESG Rating, taking a dramatic leap from CCC last year, ranking ahead of global e-vapor peers.
 You can read further details here

 Will You Miss Out On This Growth Stock Boom?